mithunpaul08/mean-teacher/pytorch/README.md

 --labeled_data_percent: is the percentage or number of labels indicating the number of labeled data points amongst the entire training data.

 Details of other command line parameters can be found in `pytorch/mean_teacher/tests/cli.py`

+#Testing
+To do testing (on dev or test partition), you need to run the code again with `--evaluate` set to `true`. i.e training and testing uses same code but are mutually exclusive.
+You cannot run testing immediately after training.
+You need to finish training and use the saved model to do testing.

 Use `python main.py --help` to see other command line arguments.